jss367/rank-and-approve-voting/README.md

 # rank-and-approve-voting
-The code for my firebase app
+The code for my rank and approve voting firebase app

 ## Testing (Run locally)